-Your premiums paid into these policies are not only suffice to meet the life insurance carriers mortality cost (death claims) and expenses, but you are also diverting some money into a cash savings vehicle.
+Your premiums paid into these policies are not only sufficient to meet the insurance carriers mortality cost (death claims) and expenses, but you are also diverting some money into a cash savings vehicle.

 This is because you could earn more elsewhere such as a strong performing mutual fund.

 - Custom Pay